rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 7:</b> Plot describes price distribution by car transmission on the left and by car drivetrain on the right.</sub></i></p>
 <br>

 Figure 7 is the final plot in this EDA section and images the used car price distribution when divided by two of the categorical variables; drivetrain and transmission.
-Early indications show that categorical variables such as these should be valuable in determinining used car value.
-Manual trasmission cars are generally cheaper than automatic transmission cars and four-wheel-drive cars are generally more expensive than front-wheel-drive cars.
+Early indications show that categorical variables such as these should be valuable in determining used car value.
+Manual transmission cars are generally cheaper than automatic transmission cars and four-wheel-drive cars are generally more expensive than front-wheel-drive cars.
 Interestingly rear-wheel-drive cars seem to be more expensive than front-wheel-drive cars.
-This may becasue rear-wheel-drive cars in the UK are predominantly BMW or Mercedes-Benz, which have been identified as more expensive in figure 5.
+This may because rear-wheel-drive cars in the UK are predominantly BMW or Mercedes-Benz, which have been identified as more expensive in figure 5.

 # Modelling